hoovercj/streamABLE/README.md

 * Configure the refresh rate, or disable auto-update entirely
 * Mark important fields to be read automatically when they change

+### No AND Low Vision
+Users of all abilities should be able to enjoy video game streams
+* Make text available to screenreaders
+* "Zoom" in on small text for low-vision users

 ## Get Started